Émile Janssens: 1960 Mutiny

 With the independence of Congo-Léopoldville on 30 June 1960, Janssens remained in charge of the Force Publique.
 During the final years of colonial rule, he had firmly opposed initiatives to allow black soldiers into the traditionally white officer corps of the Force Publique.
 Immediately prior to independence there were still no commissioned black officers in the Force, although about twenty Congolese officer cadets had commenced training at military academies in Belgium.
 This attitude caused unrest among the black troops under his command, already unsettled by the stress of keeping order during the independence celebrations and seeing themselves as excluded from the benefits of independence.
 Janssens was determined that the social order created under the Belgian colonial rule would continue even in the new independent state.

-He called a meeting of the NCOs of the Léopoldville garrison on 5 July 1960, just six days after independence, where, in an attempt to remind the soldiers of their oaths of loyalty and obedience, he wrote on a blackboard, "Before independence = After independence" and gave an accompanying speech in which he argued that independence did not change anything for the army.
+He called a meeting of the NCOs of the Léopoldville garrison on 5 July 1960, just six days after independence, where he wrote on a blackboard, "Before independence = After independence" and gave an accompanying speech in which he argued that independence did not change anything for the army.

-The message infuriated the soldiers under his command, who within hours mutinied and attacked Europeans resident in the Congo.
-The mutiny, beginning at Camp Hardy near Thysville, prompted an exodus of Europeans in the country towards Brazzaville and Stanleyville where the Belgians deployed paratroopers to rescue their citizens.
+The message infuriated the soldiers under his command, who within hours mutinied and attacked European residents in the Congo.
+The mutiny, beginning at Camp Hardy near Thysville, prompted an exodus of fleeing Europeans in the country towards Brazzaville and Stanleyville where the Belgians deployed paratroopers to rescue their citizens.

 Some have seen the rebellion as a result of Janssens' inflexible mindset.
-Others suspected, without evidence, that he was deliberately trying to incite a rebellion.
+Others suspected that he was deliberately trying to incite a rebellion.
 Regardless, in the aftermath of the mutiny, Janssens resigned from his post, also resulting from differences with the government of Patrice Lumumba.

 Janssaens was replaced by Victor Lundula, who had been hastily promoted to General from the rank of Sergeant-Major.
 In the aftermath of the mutiny, the Force Publique was dissolved and replaced by the Armée Nationale Congolaise (ANC).